Books of Kings: Hezekiah, the prophet Isaiah; Assyria (18:1–20:21)

 Hezekiah, the 13th king of Judah, does "what [is] right in the Lord's sight just as his ancestor David had done".
-He institutes a far-reaching religious reform: centralising sacrifice at the temple in Jerusalem, and destroying the images of other gods.
-Yahweh saves Jerusalem and the kingdom from an invasion by Assyria.
-But Manasseh, the next king of Judah, reverses the reforms, and God announces that he will destroy Jerusalem because of this apostasy by the king.
-Manasseh's righteous grandson Josiah reinstitutes the reforms of Hezekiah, but it is too late: God, speaking through the prophetess Huldah, affirms that Jerusalem shall be destroyed after the death of Josiah.
+He institutes a far-reaching religious reform: centralising sacrifice at the temple in Jerusalem, and destroying the images of other gods, including the Nehushtan, the bronze snake Moses erected in the wilderness, which the Israelites have turned into an idol.
+He breaks his alliance with the Assyrians and defeats the Philistines.
+Following the capture of Samaria, the Assyrians attack Judah, but withdraw in return for money.
+The Assyrians soon attack again, and send a threatening and blasphemous message to Hezekiah, supposing that he has sought an alliance with Egypt.